epearcecrump/symmetricNNs/README.md

 For more detailed information on Poetry, refer to the [official documentation](https://python-poetry.org/docs/basic-usage/).

+Note: if you wish to use Jupyter Notebook in this repository, we recommend that you execute

+`$ poetry run jupyter notebook`

+so that the version of Jupyter Notebook that is installed in your virtual environment is used.

 ### Usage

 1. You can choose to work on CPU, Apple's MPS or on a GPU (CUDA).